madx720/chat-app-socket/README.md

 # chat-app-socket

-This is an app that deals with socket io and react
+This is an app that deals with socket io and react.